brianfrankcooper/YCSB/cloudspanner/README.md

 If you wish to load a large database, you can run YCSB on multiple client VMs in parallel and use the `insertstart` and `insertcount` parameters to distribute the load as described [here](https://github.com/brianfrankcooper/YCSB/wiki/Running-a-Workload-in-Parallel).
 In this case, we recommend the following:

 * Use ordered inserts via specifying the YCSB parameter `insertorder=ordered`;
+* Use zero-padding so that ordered inserts are actually lexicographically ordered; the option `zeropadding = 12` is set in the default `cloudspanner.properties` file;
 * Split the key range evenly between client VMs;
 * Use few threads on each client VM, so that each individual commit request contains keys which are (close to) consecutive, and would thus likely address a single split; this also helps avoid overloading the servers.